 Calvin Christian School competes in the River East Transcona School Division Athletic Conference (Grade 7 and Grade 8).
-Senior years students participate in the Manitoba High School Athletic Association AAA Classification, Zone 14 (KPAC) for the 2021-22 school year.
+Senior years students participate in the Manitoba High School Athletic Association AAA Classification, Zone 14 (KPAC effective 2021).

-Over our brief school history, our interschool sports teams have won a variety of Zone 12 Championship Banners at the JV and Varsity level in Volleyball, Basketball, Curling, and Soccer.
+In our high school history our interschool sports teams have won a variety of Zone 12 Championship Banners at the junior varsity (JV) and varsity level in volleyball, basketball, curling, and soccer.
+Over the last few years our basketball program has begun to crack the MHSAA top 10 rankings at the AAA level and in 2020 our varsity girls team won our first Zone Championship banner for basketball.

 We are especially proud of our accomplishments in provincial volleyball.
-We have attained numerous top 4 standings for both boys and girls' teams at the JV and Varsity level.
-Recently, in 2017, our JV boys' volleyball team were provincial champions and were also provincial finalists in 2015.
-We have also been finalists in 2013 and 2016 at the Varsity boys AAA category.
-In 2008 and 2014 our varsity boys were provincial champions, a great accomplishment for a school of our size competing at the AAA level.
+We have attained numerous top 4 finishes for both boys' and girls' teams at the JV and Varsity levels.
+Recently, in 2017, our JV boys' volleyball team won the Provincial Championship and were also Provincial Finalists in 2015.
+Our varsity boys have also been AAA Provincial Finalists in 2013, 2016, 2018 and 2020.
+In 2008 and 2014 our varsity boys became Provincial Champions and in 2020 our varsity girls finished 3rd in the MHSAA Provincial Tournament, a great accomplishment for a school of our size competing at the AAA level.